KxSystems/ml/docs/utilities/util.md

 .ml.iMax[array]
 ```

-Where

-- `array` is a numerical array of values

-returns the index of the maximum element of the array
+Where `array` is a numerical array of values, returns the index of the maximum element of the array

 ```q
 q)show a:8?5.